littlefs-project/littlefs/README.md

 This is fine as long as all of the involved machines share endianness (little-endian) and don't have strange padding requirements.

+In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
+However, the wear leveling does not depend on the return code of these functions, instead all data is read back and checked for integrity.

+If your storage caches writes, make sure that the provided `sync` function flushes all the data to memory and ensures that the next read fetches the data from memory, otherwise data integrity can not be guaranteed.
+If the `write` function does not perform caching, and therefore each `read` or `write` call hits the memory, the `sync` function can simply return 0.

 ## Reference material

 [DESIGN.md](DESIGN.md) - DESIGN.md contains a fully detailed dive into how